yyc12345/libcmo21/COMPILE.md

 ### stb

 You should clone stb repository first, then switch to a specific commit hash `5736b15f7ea0ffb08dd38af21067c314d6a3aae9`.
 In ideally scenario, people like to choose the latest commit.
-However, I hardly update this dependency so the latest commit is not work.
+However, I not frequently update this dependency.

 ### zlib